stephanfowler/responsive-swipe/README.md

 ###Example / Demo

-Responsive Swipe was developed for and deployed on http://metro.co.uk/
+Responsive Swipe was developed for - and is deployed on - http://metro.co.uk/

-For an demo see https://github.com/andfinally/responsive-swipe-demo
+For a basic usage demo, see https://github.com/andfinally/responsive-swipe-demo

 ###Docs